 “Could that actually work?”

-I began to wonder how I could “fix” this crisis for myself and anyone who would listen.
-But there was a problem – processed foods were so prolific that you couldn’t simply go to a restaurant or a grocery store and pick up a meal from only whole foods.
-Everything is processed with dozens or hundreds of ingredients that are making people sick.
+I began to wonder how I could solve this crisis for myself and anyone who would listen.
+But there was a problem – processed foods were so prolific that you couldn’t simply go to a restaurant and pick up a meal with only unprocessed ingredients.
+I mean, if a banana pepper could no longer be just a banana pepper, but is now a concoction of 10 chemicals, what hope do we have?

 You see, if you eat only whole foods – by definition – you remove the processing, the industrialization, and the dangerous food additives.
 When you hold an apple in your hand, it is obviously a whole unprocessed food.
 There’s no processed sugars or additives.
 You don’t even have to think about it.
 An apple is just an apple.
 Imagine that.